ydesta3/imdbJR/README.md

 **Name of your app** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent:  hours spent in total
+Time spent:  24 hours spent in total

 ## User Stories

 The following **required** functionality is complete:

 - [X] User sees an app icon on the home screen and a styled launch screen.
-- [ ] User can view a list of movies currently playing in theaters from The Movie Database.
+- [X] User can view a list of movies currently playing in theaters from The Movie Database.
-- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [X] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [X] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [X] User can pull to refresh the movie list.
-- [ ] User sees an error message when there's a networking error.
+- [X] User sees an error message when there's a networking error.
-- [ ] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [X] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 The following **optional** features are implemented: